Track mileage automatically

 Travel expenses

 Other travel expenses associated with your self-employed business can be deducted from your tax return.
-Examples of other travel business expenses that you can claim include:
+Examples include:

 • Airplane tickets